Goutam767/smartfind/README.md

-SmartFound – Decentralized Lost & Found System
+TrustFind – Decentralized Lost & Found System

-SmartFound is a decentralized lost and found platform built on the Stacks blockchain, enabling users to securely report lost items, register found items, and claim rewards without intermediaries.
+Trustfind is a decentralized lost and found platform built on the Stacks blockchain, enabling users to securely report lost items, register found items, and claim rewards without intermediaries.
 It’s like a digital lost & found box on the blockchain – transparent, secure, and immutable.

 * Features